Insert5StarName/NekoMC/README.md

 * Basically every other Music/Video player on the face of Earth

 ## Install
+Get the latest release [binary](https://github.com/Insert5StarName/NekoMC/releases/tag/1.0) and move it to `/usr/bin` or your `PATH` or compile ur your self

+## Compile your self
 Clone this Repo and Install the needed dependencies (if you use NixOS you can use nix-shell)
 * Rust (Cargo, Rustc)
 * Dbus